ErpNetDocs/tech/advanced/calculated-attributes/examples/compare-unit-and-standard-unit-price.md

 # Compare unit price and standard unit price

-The following calculated attribute calculates if the Unit Price in the Sales Order Lines is greater than the Standard Unit Price of the product and returns a message:
+The following calculated attribute calculates if the unit price in the sales order lines is greater than the standard unit price of the product and returns a message:

 ```
 10: IIF EXP:20 CONST:'OK!'
 CONST:'Not OK!'